Isaac Paredes Player Props: Rays vs. Marlins

 Isaac Paredes At The Plate

-- Among the qualifying batters, he ranks 73rd in batting average, while his on-base percentage ranks 25th and he is 21st in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 69th, his on-base percentage ranks 25th, and he is 22nd in the league in slugging.

-- Paredes has had an RBI in 35 games this season (40.2%), including nine multi-RBI outings (10.3%).
-He has also driven home three or more of his team's runs in six contests.
+- In 39.8% of his games this season, Paredes has had at least one RBI.
+He's picked up more than one in 10.2% and driven in three or more of his team's runs in six contests.

+- He has scored in 34 of 88 games this year, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.